blitz-64/8-bit-external-instruction-executor/README.md

 - Since it contains no RAM, there are no operations that allow for jumping between instructions at different points.
 This design only executes instructions line by line as it is given in the provided file
 - Also due to the simple external driven design, it requires a specific timing and so might not work properly if instructions were given to it at different intervals
 - The program to create files for testing only runs instructions line by line, and does not thouroughly test all things (edge cases, timing, etc.) for my design
+- It does not handle negative values and just overflows Overall this design isn't very good and doesn't do things with more logical/better methods, but the goal was to learn how verilog worked rather than making a good cpu design.